swig/cccl/README.markdown

  - **\*.(cc|cxx|C)** C++ source file is passed using **/Tp**

 The following are cccl specific options:

  - **--help** Displays cccl help
  - **--cccl-link** Passes the following option as a linker option
  - **--cccl-muffle** Removes cl.exe's verbiage (file names being compiled etc) from being displayed
  - **--cccl-verbose** Displays how cl.exe is invoked
  - **--cccl-version** Displays cccl's version string

+The following are Visual C++ options

+ - **-link** All remaining options are passed on as linker options
+ - **/link** All remaining options are passed on as linker options

 All other `-` options are passed untouched to cl.exe.
 All `/` options are passed unmodified to cl.exe.
 All other non-options (file/path names) are